MedicalEnvironment/wdl-dnanexus/README.md

 ### **Installing the DX Toolkit and Java (Required for dxCompiler)**

 To compile WDL workflows, you need the DNAnexus CLI tools (`dxToolkit`) and a specific version of Java (either version 8 or version 11).
 These Java versions are required as they are the only ones supported for running `dxCompiler`.

+**Additionally, to explore the full potential of working with the DX toolkit, you can refer to this documentation ([Link](https://documentation.dnanexus.com/getting-started/cli-quickstart)) for guidance on utilizing its extensive command arsenal in various scenarios.**

 #### **Steps for Installing Java Version 8 or 11:**